gw-ospo/curioss-patterns/Student-Ambassadors.md

 # Pattern Summary

-A paid student ambassador program that empowers undergraduates and graduates to promote open source engagement, events, and projects across the university.
+A paid student ambassador program that empowers undergraduate and graduate students to promote open source engagement, events, and projects across the university.

  # Problem